 Have only 24 hours to spend in Korcula city?
 Check out One Day in A City’s post about this gorgeous little town

-Visit the Franciscan Monastery and Museum
+Things to do in Hvar: The Franciscan Monastery and Museum

 Built in the 15th century with Renaissance style details, the monastery is majestic with its stone walls, a small garden, and a church.
 There’s a museum inside the monastery where you can see ancient coins, artwork, and liturgical items.

-Hike up the fortress
+Things to do in Hvar: Hike up the fortress

 The Fortica used to be the initial fortress of the town.
 Standing on a hill overlooking the sea and the town, the area offers beautiful panoramic views.

 This well-preserved fort is acclaimed for its elegant layout.
 Here, you can wander through bastions, dungeon, gunpowder rooms, a chapel and a tower.

 Things to do in Hvar: Enjoy a nice day at the beach